FlashRNN: I/O-Aware Optimization of Traditional RNNs on modern hardware: Experiments

 \subsection{State Tracking Task}

 To show state tracking capabilities of traditional RNNs in contrast to Transformers and State Space Models experimentally, we train our implementation on the Parity task and evaluate on longer sequences to measure extrapolation capabilities~\citep{zhou_what_2023}.
-This serves as a litmus test for state tracking capabilities~\citep{merrill_illusion_2024}.
+This serves as a litmus test for the simplest subclass of state tracking capabilities~\citep{merrill_illusion_2024}.